mferly/mferly/README.md

         * COPY . /var/www/app
         * RUN sh /var/www/app/bin/build.sh

-Once all of that is sorted out move on down to the 'Run' section.
+Once all of that is sorted out move on down to the 'Run' section (but first check out 'Certs/SSL' if you want SSL).

 ## Certs/SSL